 While still having the book right in front of me, I could see how it appeared on its pages the sentence “Ruling over kings of hell” then I knew I achieved something big, big enough to call myself a Demonica!

-Paimon stood up and nodded towards me like accepting me as a superior… while he disappeared.
+Paimon stood up and nodded toward me like accepting me as a superior . . . while he disappeared.

 From one of the walls of the house, a portal showed up and I could see how Leann came out of it!